Mom’s Potato Pancakes

 - 1/4 teaspoon pepper

 - Rinse shredded potatoes in cold water; drain well, squeezing to remove excess water.
 Place in a large bowl.
 Stir in egg, flour, onion, salt and pepper.

 - In a large nonstick skillet, heat 1/4 in. of oil over medium heat.
 Working in batches, drop potato mixture by 1/3 cupfuls into oil; press to flatten slightly.
-Fry in batches until both sides are golden brown.
-Drain on paper towels.
+Fry both sides until golden brown; drain on paper towels.
 Serve immediately.
 If desired, sprinkle with parsley and top with applesauce and sour cream.
 Yield: 6 servings.